abhishekarya1/Hash-Define-myNotes/content/system-design/design-patterns.md

 ### Builder
 Useful in creating objects in a step-by-step manner.
 Helps skip initialization of optional fields.

-Issues with existing approaches: instead of making a huge constructor with all members as param we can create multiple smaller ones, but now we will face a challenge of constructor redefinitions.
+Issues with existing approaches:
+- make a huge constructor with all members as param; not ideal
+- create multiple smaller constructors, but here we will face a challenge of constructor redefinitions.
 Ex - constructor `Foobar(int id, String name)` clashes with overloaded constructor `Foobar(int age, String name)` because of parameter data types and `Foobar` class has all the four members.

 A `static` method `builder()` and a non-static method `build()`, every setter method returns `this` object itself.